wvanderp/notes/nsi-notes.md

 shoudl work

 Daihatsu
-see what they want to do with the japanese tag
+see what they want to do with the Japanese tag

 Iveco
 Daewoo

 Picnic
 vomar Voordeelmarkt

+Budbee

+operator=Gemeente Den Haag